drfleming0227/Redfish-Tools/doc-generator/README.md

 ## About

-The **Redfish doc generator** &mdash; [`doc_generator.py`](doc_generator.py "doc_generator.py") &mdash; is a Python tool that generates output in a specified or default [*output mode and format*](#output-modes-and-formats) from JSON Schema files and supplementary content files.
+The **Redfish doc generator** &mdash; [`doc_generator.py`](doc_generator.py "doc_generator.py") &mdash; is a Python tool that generates documentation in a specified or default [*output mode and format*](#output-modes-and-formats) from JSON Schema files and supplemental files.

-To configure this output, the doc generator reads configuration keys from the base configuration file, and if included, the content supplement configuration file.
+To configure this documentation, the doc generator reads configuration keys from the base configuration file, and if included, the content supplement configuration file.

 ## Installation